metheis/attorney_leads/README.md

 ```
 http://127.0.0.1:8000/docs
 ```

+After starting up, you will notice that the application will create a database to store data offline if not already present on the file system.

 From there, you can see each of the APIs to interact with the backend.
 * `/candidate/`: Create candidate.